The Fluency Blind Spot: What Ofsted Sees That We're Missing

 Ofsted identifies fluency as "reading with accuracy and sufficient speed in decoding" – what their 2022 Research Review describes as essential for freeing cognitive resources for comprehension.
 The evidence shows many schools successfully teaching accurate decoding but failing to develop the automaticity and prosody required for fluent reading.

 The impact is measurable: more than 25% of pupils enter secondary school below expected reading standards, despite many having secure phonics knowledge.
 This isn't a decoding problem; it's a fluency problem.
+This affects reading fluency across both KS1 and KS2, though the impact often becomes most visible in Key Stage 2 when comprehension demands increase.

 The Pedagogical Disconnect